ESOPs and Loans: Releveraging, Non-Bank Financing, and Working Capital

 Cara Benningfield, BKD, LLP; Thomas Mug, Greensfelder, Hemker & Gale, P.C., and James Martin, Stoll Keenon Ogden PLLC

 Cara is a partner at BKD, LLP.
 Cara leads the firm's national ESOP practice.
-Her experience with ESOPs includes transaction structuring, providing financing assistance, tax planning, and coordinating transaction closings, as well as ongoing plan administration.
-She is a member of the American Institute of CPAs and the Kentucky Society of Certified Public Accountants.
-Cara is a 2001 graduate of Campbellsville University, KY, with a BS in accounting, and a 2003 graduate of Western Kentucky University, Bowling Green, with an MBA.
+Her experience with ESOPs includes transaction structuring, providing financing assistance, tax planning, and coordinating transaction closings.
+She is a member of the American Institute of CPAs.
+Cara has a BS in accounting from Campbellsville University, KY, and an MBA from Western Kentucky University, Bowling Green.

 Jim B. Martin, Jr.